 - Type J – this plug is primarily used only in Switzerland and Liechtenstein.
 It looks similar to the Type H plug but the top prongs are further apart.

-- Type K – this type of plug looks like the Type H plug as well but the bottom grounding prong has a flat top rather than round.
+- Type K – this electrical outlet type looks like the Type H plug as well but the bottom grounding prong has a flat top rather than round.
 It is found in Denmark and Greenland.

 - Type L – this plug is used in Italy and Chile.
 It is around 230 volt like most international plugs but it looks very different.
 This plug has three round prongs all in a row vertically.

-- Type M – this South African plug has three rounded prongs with the top prong being larger than the other two.
+- Type M – this South African electrical outlet type has three rounded prongs with the top prong being larger than the other two.
 The plugs are usually shaped around the prongs.

 - Type N – used in Brazil and South Africa, this type of plug comes in a lot of different power levels.
 You can find them anywhere from 100 volts to over 200 volts.